-3) Create Event entries 1 and 2 for the SNMP user admin.
+3) Create two Event entries named admin, which is the SNMP user name.
 Set entry 1 as the Notify type and its description as "rising_notify".
 Set entry 2 as the Log type and its description as "falling_log".
 Set the owner of them as monitor.